 Why the marketing pyramid doesn't work in times of crisis and what measures need to be taken – Image: Xpert.Digital

-Why conventional marketing fails in times of crisis - and what companies can do
+Why traditional marketing fails in times of crisis – and what companies can do

-From the pyramid to the plan: This is how crises change marketing priorities - adapting instead of standing still in the crisis
+From pyramid to plan: How crises change marketing priorities – adaptation instead of stagnation in a crisis

-In times of crisis, the classic marketing pyramid, which is often based on a hierarchical structure of needs and priorities, often becomes ineffective.
-This is because the behavior of consumers and companies changes drastically in uncertain times.
-Companies must therefore adapt their strategies in order to continue to be successful.
-Here are the reasons why the marketing pyramid doesn't work in times of crisis, as well as recommended actions:
+In times of crisis, the classic marketing pyramid, often based on a hierarchical structure of needs and priorities, frequently becomes ineffective.
+This is because consumer and business behavior changes drastically in uncertain times.
+Companies must therefore adapt their strategies to remain successful.
+Here are the reasons why the marketing pyramid doesn't work in times of crisis, along with recommended measures:

 Why the marketing pyramid doesn't work in times of crisis